Venom (character)

-Venom, also known formally as "The Symbiote", is a character appearing in American comic books published by Marvel Comics.
+Venom, known formally as "the Symbiote", is a character appearing in American comic books published by Marvel Comics.
 The character is a sentient alien symbiote with an amorphous, liquid-like form, who survives by bonding with a host, usually human.
 This dual-life form receives enhanced powers and usually refers to itself as "Venom".
 The symbiote was originally introduced as a living alien costume in The Amazing Spider-Man #252 (May 1984), with a full first appearance as Venom in The Amazing Spider-Man #300 (May 1988).

 The Venom symbiote's first human host was Spider-Man himself, who eventually discovered its true nefarious nature and separated himself from the creature in The Amazing Spider-Man #258 (November 1984)—with a brief rejoining five months later in Web of Spider-Man #1.

 The symbiote went on to merge with other hosts, beginning with Eddie Brock, its second host, with whom it first became Venom.
-Venom has endured as one of Spider-Man's most prominent villains, and was initially regarded as one of his three archenemies, alongside the Green Goblin and Doctor Octopus.
+Venom has endured as one of Spider-Man's most prominent villains, and was initially regarded as one of his three archenemies, alongside Norman Osborn and Doctor Octopus.
 Since his debut however, Venom has evolved into an antiheroic figure, slowly distancing himself from his initial goal to ruin Spider-Man's life to try and do good instead, even putting aside his differences with and helping Spider-Man at times.
 In 1993, Venom would transition into having a role as an antihero vigilante in the Venom: Lethal Protector comic book series.